 “Wait a bit; I will search for it.”

-The Kanji means” second party in an agreement” or the defendant in a jury.
-Still, recently, more than the meaning of the Kanji, what has made it popular is its pronunciation; おつ “Otsu” as it is the standard way that you say to someone close お疲れ様 “Otsukaresama.”
-So when a friend finishes something, you say to them おつー!
-“Otsuu” or in text, you only send them 乙!
-Instead.
+The kanji means “second party in an agreement” or the defendant in a jury trial.
+However, recently, more than the meaning of the kanji, what has made it popular is its pronunciation; おつ “Otsu” as it is the standard way that you say to someone close お疲れ様 “Otsukaresama”.
+So when a friend finishes something, say おつー!
+“Otsuu” to them, or in text, just send them 乙! instead.

 B: 乙!
 “Otsu!”

 It is the abbreviation for いってらっしゃい.
-And it is commonly used when someone is just going somewhere else for a slight period and then coming back.
-As the same as ぐぐる “Guguru,” in-text, it loses the vowels and becomes a word made only by the consonants left.
+And it is commonly used when someone just goes somewhere for a short time and then comes back.
+As the same as ぐぐる “Guguru”, in the text, it loses the vowels and becomes a word made up only of the remaining consonants.

 (Chotto Konbini ittekuru)